-To facilitate opportunities for tiny homes, Council can create a fact sheet for interested parties in the Shoalhaven LGA, creating a source of truth for questions such as the relevant regulations and how to rent them out.
-Midcoast Council, Coffs Harbour Council and Lake Macquarie City Council all possess tiny homes fact sheets which residents can look at to clearly see the approval requirements and avenues for further information.
-Having such a fact sheet for Shoalhaven would clearly state relevant controls for tiny homes, reducing the burden placed on owners for having to navigate the complex regulatory framework themselves.
+To facilitate opportunities for tiny homes, Council can create a fact sheet for interested parties in the Shoalhaven LGA, creating a source of truth for questions such as the relevant regulations and how to rent out tiny homes.
+MidCoast Council, Coffs Harbour Council and Lake Macquarie City Council all possess tiny homes fact sheets that residents can view to understand approval requirements and avenues for further information.
+Such a fact sheet for Shoalhaven would clearly state relevant controls for tiny homes, reducing the burden placed on owners having to navigate complex regulatory frameworks.

 Council can also create a private register of tiny homes in the LGA.
-The register would include information such as the location of the tiny home, when it was installed, what approval or exemption applied to it was and any complaints.
-New homes could be added to the register through three methods, being Council additions (for tiny homes approved through Council), owner additions (for tiny homes installed through an exemption) and community additions (for tiny homes installed through an exemption where the owner hasn't added it to the register and a neighbour noticed it).
+The register would include information such as the location of the tiny home, when it was installed, approvals or exemptions applied to it and any complaints.
+New homes could be added to the register through three methods, being Council additions (for tiny homes approved through Council), owner additions (for tiny homes installed through an exemption) and community additions (for tiny homes installed through an exemption where the owner has not added it to the register and a neighbour noticed it).
 This would increase the amount of information available to inform decision making.